 Both survey respondents and focus group participants expressed a strong desire to network with others throughout the state with a shared interest in and descendant connection with historic African American cemeteries.
 Similarly, there was a demonstrated interest in educational programming and training addressing cemetery research, documentation, and preservation best practices.
-While the Coalition to Protect Maryland Burial Sites is recognized as an important resource for these activities, creation of a network that helps connect researchers and advocates with resources related to African American cemetery issues is needed.
+While efforts should be made to connect people in person and virtually, training and educational products could include digital story-telling tools (for example, story maps) and how-to videos.

-Recommendation: Create a Maryland African American Cemetery Network that will connect cemetery researchers and serve as a gateway to "best practice" training opportunities offered by partner organizations such as the Coalition to Protect Maryland Burial Sites, the National Preservation Institute, the Chicora Foundation, and local genealogical societies, etc.
+Recommendation I.4.1: Create a Maryland African American Cemetery Network that will connect cemetery researchers, descendants, and advocates with cemetery preservation consultants and serve as a gateway to "best practice" opportunities offered by partner organizations such as the Coalition to Protect Maryland Burial Sites, the National Preservation Institute, the Chicora Foundation, the National Park Service, local genealogical societies, etc.